nest/nestml/doc/nestml_language.rst

 Blocks
 ------

-To structure NestML files, all content is structured in blocks.
+To structure NESTML files, all content is structured in blocks.
 Blocks begin with a keyword specifying the type of the block followed by a colon.
 They are closed with the keyword ``end``.
 Indentation inside a block is not mandatory but recommended for better readability.
 Each of